Estimating Global Identifiability Using Conditional Mutual Information in a Bayesian Framework: Quantifying practical identifiability in a Bayesian setting

-While this formulation does not involve any conditional distributions involving the parameters or data, it requires joint distributions, namely, $p(\theta_i, \theta_{\sim i}\mid d)$, $p(\theta_{\sim i}, y\mid d)$, $p(\theta_i, \theta_{\sim i}, y\mid d)$.
-Typically, such joint distributions do not have a closed-form expression and must be approximated. \end{remark} In the special case where $\Theta_i$ perfectly correlates with $\Theta_{\sim i}$ such that the realization of $\theta_{\sim i}$ provides sufficient information about $\theta_i$, the term inside the logarithm in (\ref{eqn:information_content_final_form}) becomes identically unity.
+In the special case where $\Theta_i$ perfectly correlates with $\Theta_{\sim i}$ such that the realization of $\theta_{\sim i}$ provides sufficient information about $\theta_i$, the term inside the logarithm in (\ref{eqn:information_content_final_form}) becomes identically unity.
 For such a case, the data is not informative about $\Theta_i$ and the effective parameter dimensionality $m_{\text{eff}}$ becomes less than $m$.
 For a more general case, Monte-Carlo integration can be used to approximate the high dimensional integral as

 where $(\theta_{i}^{k},\theta_{\sim i}^{k})$ is drawn from the distribution $p(\theta_i, \theta_{\sim i}\mid d)$; $y^{k}$ is drawn from the likelihood distribution $p(y\mid\theta_{i}^k, \theta_{\sim i}^k, d)$; and $n_{\text{outer}}$ is the number of Monte-Carlo samples.
 Typically, conditional evidence $p(y\mid \theta_{\sim i}, d)$ does not have a closed-form expression, and therefore $p(y^k\mid \theta_{\sim i}^k, d)$ must be numerically approximated.
 One approach is to rewrite the conditional evidence $p(y^k\mid \theta_{\sim i}^k, d)$ by means of marginalization as